shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * DOM stands for Document Object Model.
 Very similar to a HUD you see in a video game.
 Or the Heads Up Display a pilot uses to see information.
 * Updated one of the borders to the hex color, #98FB98, otherwise known as the Moschino Drama, Big Hair, Big Scoop.
 * The DHTML Test Example.
+* For a client to server.
+All you need is a server where you have access.
+Then from there.
+  You build the client to communicate with it && that is where all your fixed && resting information is now stored so you can use it with the client which is what you see.
+  The client is the webpage.